Irina-Golubitsky/My-readme-generator/result/README.md

   - [Questoins](#questions)

   ## Installation
-  ---

-  no installation
+  Nothing

   ## Usage
-  ---

   To search for a city input a city name and click "Search".
 Click on a city button in the search history to see current and future weather conditions for that city again.

   ## License
-  ---

   The MIT License [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Contributed
-  ---

   contact me

   ## Test
-  ---

   test1, test2

   ## Questions
-  ---
   If you hane any questions:

-  Get in touch with me on Github [Irina-Golubitsky](https://github.com/Irina-Golubitsky)
+  Get in touch with me on Github [Irina-Golubbitsky](https://github.com/Irina-Golubbitsky)

   Email me irina.golubitsky@gmail.com